Sign up to our Newsletter

 Other Commitments

-Depending on when you’re planning on writing the LSAT, you may have other obligations that can limit the amount of time you can dedicate to studying.
+Depending on when you’re planning on writing the LSAT, you may have other obligations limiting the amount of time you can dedicate to studying.

 For instance, many students choose to study in the summer of their sophomore or junior year while also working or volunteering part- or full-time to begin building their law school resumes!

-While you should make your LSAT studying a priority to see results and reach your target score, you also want to ensure you aren’t neglecting other commitments.
+While you should prioritize your studies, you also should ensure you aren’t neglecting other commitments.

 Accordingly, you’ll need to make a realistic study schedule that factors in all of your commitments.
-You don’t want to overschedule yourself because it’ll lead to burnout, causing you to be less motivated to stay on track, ultimately minimizing your score improvement.
+Don’t overschedule yourself, as it will lead to burnout.

 An effective way to study for the LSAT is to treat it like a part-time or full-time job.
 Decide how many hours per week you want to study and schedule yourself accordingly!
-If you’re studying for the LSAT while in school, ten hours a week might be manageable for you.
+Ten hours a week might be perfect if you’re studying for the LSAT while in school.

 If you’re only studying and don’t have any other commitments, 25 to 35 hours a week may be feasible.